-Naledi Willers (born in Botswana) is a South African reality TV star, actress, and a former beauty pageant queen.
+Naledi Willers (born in1991; died in December 2021 ) is a South African reality TV star, actress, and a former beauty pageant queen.
 She one of the housemates featured on The Real Housewives of Johannesburg.

 South African viewers seem to follow the show and the drama that the six (6) ‘glamorous ladies’ unfold.